azanebrain/system-setup/README.md

 )
 ```

-Now you'll definitely want to restart the terminal, but you also may need to restart the computer.
+Now you'll need to log out of the current user session and log back in for Zsh to take control as the default terminal.

 # Chrome